emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   ![Fig 14.
 Step 7](/img/tdd-fail/step7.svg)
 </figure>

 I like to call this process "Fake it until you make it™", and while it's definitely based on the keen insights of [GOOS](http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627), it places a fresh emphasis on reductionism.
-I also find value in discriminating the responsibilities "collaboration units" from "logical units" for clearer tests and more maintainable code.
+I also find value in discriminating between the responsibilities of "collaboration units" and "logical units", both for clearer tests and also for more consistent code.

 Note also that there is no heavy refactor step necessary when you take this approach to TDD.
 Extract refactors become an exceptional case and not part of one's routine, which means all the downstream costs of extract refactors that I detailed earlier can be avoided.